ianroller4/Technical-Writing-Portfolio/README.md

 [Read the Release Notes](RELEASE_NOTES.md)

 ### Style Guide
 This style guide outlines conventions for writing code and naming files in Godot.
 It is not a tutorial, but rather guidelines to follow for consistent, clean, and readable code.
-It is meant to simulate a game developers internal style guide so that all code written at the company is consistent.
+It is meant to simulate a game companies internal style guide so that all code written at the company is consistent.
 Thus the intended audience is programmers familiar with coding but new to Godot and a game development company.

 [Read the Style Guide](STYLE_GUIDE.md)